ryan-haskell/elm-spa/docs/public/content/guide/03-pages.md

     }
 ```

-We haven't changed our original code much- except we've added a new `page` function that:
+We haven't changed the original code much- except we've added a new `page` function that:

 1. Accepts 2 inputs: `Shared.Model` and `Request`
 2. Returns a `Page` value
 3. Has been __exposed__ at the top of the file.

-> Exposing `page` from this module lets __elm-spa__ know to use it instead of the plain `view` function from before.
+> Exposing `page` from this module lets __elm-spa__ know we want to use `page` instead of the plain `view` function from before.

-The `view` function we had before is passed into `page`, so our user still sees __"Hello, world!"__ when they visit the homepage.
+The `view` function from before is now passed into `page`.
+In the web browser, we still see __"Hello, world!"__.
 However, this page now has access to two new bits of information!

 1. `Shared.Model` is our global application state, which might contain the signed-in user, settings, or other things that should persist as we move from one page to another.
 2. `Request` is a record with access to the current route, query parameters, and any other information about the current URL.

 You can rely on the fact that the `page` will always be passed the latest `Shared.Model` and `Request` value.
-If we want either of these values to be available in our `view` function, we can pass them in:
+If we want either of these values to be available in our `view` function, we pass them in like so:

 ```elm
 page : Shared.Model -> Request -> Page